Using Deep Reinforcement Learning for mmWave Real-Time Scheduling: Evaluation

 \section{Evaluation}

 Since no previous paper addresses the mmWave link scheduling and power control problem, we cannot compare our AARL results to previous work.
-Still, we compare the results of AARL to those obtained by GREEDY, although the time complexity of GREEDY renders it impractical for ORAN.
+Still, we compare the results of AARL to those obtained by RPMA, although the time complexity of RPMA renders it impractical for ORAN.

-Throughout this section we consider our three topologies with three different workloads: (a) a uniform workload, where each of the N BSs sends and receives the same amount of data; (b) a few-to-many workload where 10\% of the BSs send data to 90\% of the BSs; and (c) an incast many-to-few workload where 90\% of the BSs send data to 10\% of the BSs.
+Throughout this section we consider our three example topologies with three different workloads: (a) a uniform workload, where each of the N BSs sends and receives the same amount of data; (b) a few-to-many workload where 10\% of the BSs send data to 90\% of the BSs; and (c) an incast many-to-few workload where 90\% of the BSs send data to 10\% of the BSs.
 We simulated a mmWave backbone according to the 3GPP use cases \cite{etsi}.
 The simulation is continuous in the sense that data packets enter the mmWave backbone on a continuous basis, either from the core network or from users via the BSs.

 As explained in Section \ref{MODEL}, the RIC makes scheduling and power control decisions for slot $s+1$ during slot $s$.
-To this end, it receives a vector demand from each BS via the appropriate interface.
+To this end, the RIC receives a vector demand from each BS via the appropriate interface.
 The vector demand is then corrected by the RIC, to take into account the links that are activated during slot $s$.
 The RIC sends its scheduling decision to all BSs via the appropriate interface after deciding which links will be activated during slot $s$.

 The statistics of the system parameters during the evaluation phase are similar to those used during the training phase.
 The length of each buffer is set to 650 packets, and the maximum capacity of each mmWave link is 120 packets per slot.
-For the uniform workload and the small topology (10 links), the system starts with 2,304 packets whose sources and destinations are randomly determined using uniform distribution.
-For the uniform workload and the medium topology (48 links), the system starts with 10,812 packets whose sources and destinations are uniformly distributed.
-For the uniform workload and large topology (96 links), the system starts with 45,246 packets whose sources and destinations are uniformly distributed.
+For the uniform workload and the 10-link topology, the system starts with 2,304 packets whose sources and destinations are randomly determined using uniform distribution.
+For the uniform workload and the 48-links topology, the system starts with 10,812 packets whose sources and destinations are uniformly distributed.
+For the uniform workload and 96-link topology, the system starts with 45,246 packets whose sources and destinations are uniformly distributed.
 Table \ref{tab:source-destination} summarizes the above numbers, and also presents the number for the other two workloads considered in this section: the few-to-many and the many-to-few.